moliver28/research-handbook/content/job-families/sales/solutions-architect.md

 - Experience with software development lifecycle processes and tools as well as agile and or DevOps practices
 - Knowledgeable with cloud technologies (e.g., Kubernetes, Docker), application security (SAST, DAST) and or cloud deployment models (AWS, GCP, Azure)
 - Experience selling technical solutions to technical staff, management, and executive stakeholders
-- Proven experience partnering with the broader organization (sales, channel, alliances, product and engineering, marketing and customer success)
+- Proven experience partnering with the broader organization (sales, partners, product and engineering, marketing and customer success)
 - B.S. in Computer Science, Engineering or equivalent experience

 ### Senior Director, Solutions Architects